kyle-gonzales/cmsc134-mp1/mp1_writeup.md

    0x5655619e <+1>:     mov    %esp,%ebp
    ```

-   This also means that ebp is pointing to the address that holds the sfp, as shown below.
+   This also means that ebp is pointing to the address that holds the sfp, as shown below:

    ![alt text](assets/image-5.png)

 4. Now, for the actual C code.
 We allocate 8 bytes for the `buffer` by decrementing `$esp`.
-This means that the stack pointer (and the address of the `buffer`) should be 8 bytes below `$ebp`, `0xffffcdd8`, as shown below.
+This means that the stack pointer (and the address of the `buffer`) should be 8 bytes below `$ebp`, `0xffffcdd8`, as shown below:

    ![alt text](assets/image-8.png)